Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 Close-up of active sourdough discard pancake batter with natural fermentation bubbles, ready for cooking homemade pancakes.

-Step 2: Mix the Batter
+Step 2: Prepare the Batter the Next Morning

-2. Add this mixture into the overnight sponge, stirring gently until incorporated.
+Add this mixture to the overnight batter.

 Step 3: Cook the Pancakes